carbonscott/thesis/chapters/abstract2.md

 localized, and indicating the formation of a singlet exciton.
 Because electron-hole pair is localized before exciton is formed, it is highly likely that the electron-hole pair will be separated before the formation of exciton in the process of conducting polymeric solar cell.
+The corresponding result has been published on *Journal of Physical Chemistry B*.

 In a real bulk heterojunction polymer solar cell, after exciton separation in the heterojunction,the resulting negatively-charged  carrier, a polaron, moves along the